firegloves-bundles/agenda-bundle-templates/README.md

 # Agenda Bundle Template

 ## Introduction
 Welcome to the documentation for the agenda-bundle-template.
-This project serves as a pro-code bundle, it combines multiple components to help creators starting with new bundle.
+This project is a pro-code bundle template, combining multiple components to help creators start a new bundle.
-It includes a Java Spring Boot backend and three microfrontends implemented using different frameworks: Angular, React, and Vue.js.
+It includes a Java Spring Boot backend and three micro frontends, implemented using three different frameworks: Angular, React, and Vue.js.
 ## The components
 ### The Spring boot microservice
 This microservice exposes an API to manage the agenda features.
 You access it from the `microservices/springboot-agenda` folder.
-The endpoints are secured, accordingly with the business rules, with Spring Security using annotations.
+The endpoints are secured accordingly with the business rules, with Spring Security using annotations.

 ```
 @PostMapping("/contact")